 - The dangerous condition caused the person’s injury or death.

-Parties Who Can File a Wrongful Death Lawsuit in Louisiana
+Who Can File a Wrongful Death Lawsuit in Lafayette, Louisiana?

-Louisiana Civil Code (CC) §2315.2 lists the individuals who can pursue a wrongful death action when a person is injured fatally.
-They include:
+CC Art.
+2315.2 lists the individuals who can pursue a wrongful death action when someone suffers fatal injuries.
+They include the decedent’s:

-- The decedent’s parent or parents, if there is no surviving spouse or children
+- Parent or parents, if there is no surviving spouse or children

-- The decedent’s siblings, if there is no surviving spouse or children
+- Siblings, if there is no surviving spouse or children

-- The decedent’s surviving grandparents, if there are no surviving siblings
+- Surviving grandparents, if there are no surviving siblings

-Family members related to the decedent either biologically or through adoption can pursue a lawsuit, and so could the decedent’s estate if there are no surviving family members.
+Family members with a qualifying relationship to the decedent, either biologically or through adoption, could pursue a lawsuit.
+In addition, a personal representative of the decedent could file on behalf of the decedent’s estate if there are no surviving family members.